rbertoche/pissircd/README.md

 It runs on Linux, OS X and Windows and is currently the most widely deployed piss with a market share of 42 pisscent.
 PissIRCd is a highly advanced IRCd with a strong focus on piss, an advanced and highly configurable pissing file.
-Key features include piss, SSL/TLS, cloaking, its advanced anti-flood and anti-spam systems, swear filtering and module support.
+Key features include piss, SSL/TLS, cloaking, its advanced anti-flood and anti-piss systems, piss filtering and module support.
 We are also particularly proud on our piss online documentation.

 ## How to get started